 The school's Lead, teachers, parents, and the assessment Lead supervise the process of monitoring reclassified students.
 School staff will use the Smarter Balanced assessment, local multiple measure scores, and teacher assessments and observations to semi-annually monitor the progress of RFEP students for a period no less than four (4) years after reclassification.
 Student performance shall be reviewed at each progress reporting period.
 Those students found to be regressing in their academic performance will be referred to receive an academic intervention in the specific area of need.
-This monitoring of RFEP students is recorded on each student's individual ELF card.
+This monitoring of RFEP students is recorded in the Ellevation platform.